CowKeyMan/SBWT-Search/README.md

                                 be slightly more for small variables and other registers used throughout the
                                 program. (default: 0.8)
-  -r, --base-pairs-per-read arg
+  -g, --gpu-memory-percentage arg
-                                The approximate number of base pairs in every read.
-This is necessary because we need to keep track of the breaks where each read starts and ends in our list of base pairs.
-As such we must allocate memory for it.
-By defalt, this value is 100, meaning that we would then allocate enough memory for 1 break per 100 base pairs.
-This option is available in case your reads vary a lot more than that. (default: 100) -g, --gpu-memory-percentage arg
                                 The percentage of gpu memory to use from the remaining free memory after the index